bringg/teleport/rfd/0203-database-healthchecks.md

 Teleport database agents will periodically perform health checks to a database's endpoint and report the results as a health status in the agent's `db_server` heartbeat.

 When the Teleport proxy routes a user connection to a database agent it will prioritize database agents that have healthy network connectivity to the database endpoint over agents that do not.

+Currently, in an HA DB agent configuration, the proxy will randomly choose one of the DB agents to handle a user connection.

+If a subset of the DB agents can't reach the database endpoint, then user connection attempts will randomly fail.

+To fix this, the Teleport proxy service will group DB agents by target health status, shuffle each group, and then preferentially dial agents that have healthy network connectivity to the database.

 ### UX